The LLM Canon Law is the first degree of its type at a British University since the Reformation.

-The LLM in Canon Law provides an opportunity for critical appraisal of Ecclesiastical Law in the context of relevant national and international law.
+The programme provides an opportunity for critical appraisal of Ecclesiastical Law in the context of relevant national and international law.
 The course works out of an inter-disciplinary perspective, with a teaching staff drawn from the fields of legal studies, theology, philosophy and ethics.
 The LLM Canon Law is suitable for those who practise or are involved in the administration of church law and for those wishing to pursue an interest in this developing field of legal scholarship.

 For more on funding, please see here.